Judique, Nova Scotia

-The origin of the name, pronounced /dʒuːˈdɪk/, is uncertain though likely of French origin.
-It is called Siùdaig in Scottish Gaelic.
+The origin of the name, pronounced /dʒuːˈdɪk/, is uncertain though considered likely to be of Acadian French origin.

 Judique presents itself as a collection of buildings with Highway 19 as its main street.
 It is on the western coast of Cape Breton Island, on the edge of St. George's Bay in the Gulf of Saint Lawrence.

-The area was settled by migrants from the Scottish Highlands in the late 1700s.
-The nearby Carpenter Gothic styled St. Margaret of Scotland Catholic Church, built in 1841, is a testimony to the Scots' desire to carve out a church-centered community in the wilderness.
-In 1967, it was the site of the first Gaelic-language mass held in North America.

-Judique is also the site of the Judique Historical Society Building a Maritime Vernacular styled house, notable as the last remaining Port Hood company house.
+Judique is the site of the Judique Historical Society Building a Maritime Vernacular styled house, notable as the last remaining Port Hood company house.